butesa/ink-generator-python/README.md

 and `"` were replaced by an underscore if they appear in a column name.
 For example, when you have a column named "first name", you had to use `%VAR_first_name%` as placeholder.
 With this extension, no such replacement occures.
-Your have to use the placeholder `%VAR_first name`.
+Your have to use the placeholder `%VAR_first name%`.

 * This one is only important if you used `generator.sh` not as an inkscape extension, but called it directly: In the bash script, there were some parameters